 Russian identity lacking in Kaspen Holten’s concept.

-Tatyana’s dressing in red and crowds in black again represents overdramatic Holten’s interpretation of Pushkin and Tchaikovsky.
+Tatyana’s dressing in red and crowds in black again represents exaggerated Holten’s interpretation of Pushkin and Tchaikovsky.
 It might give a reference to some sort of conflict or class tensions.
-The peasants that were serfs in 19th century Russia were humiliating Tatiana: sorry, but they should be picking up the berries in the Tatyana’s garden as they have to sing to avoid eating harvest!
+The peasants that were serfs in 19th century Russia were humiliating Tatiana: sorry, but they should be picking up the berries in the Tatyana’s garden as they have to sing to avoid eating harvest.

 The Royal Opera cast.

-Despite the critisism Eugene Onegin at the Royal Opera House had a solid perfomance thanks to cast: Nicole Car – Tatyana, Dmitri Hvorostovsky – Onegin, Michael Fabiano – Lensky, Oksana Volkova – Olga, Diana Montague – Mother, Catheryne Wyn-Rogers – Filipovna, Ferruccio Furlanetto – Gremin.
+Despite the criticism Eugene Onegin at the Royal Opera House had a solid performance thanks to cast: Nicole Car – Tatyana, Dmitri Hvorostovsky – Onegin, Michael Fabiano – Lensky, Oksana Volkova – Olga, Diana Montague – Mother, Catheryne Wyn-Rogers – Filipovna, Ferruccio Furlanetto – Gremin.
 Also it was masterfully conducted by Semen Bychkov.

 I hope the Royal Opera House will make available to the British audience some outstanding productions of Russian repertoire, like War and Peace by Andrei Konchalovsky or recent Eugene Onegin version at Mariinsky (Kirov) theatre by Gergiev and Stepanuk.